 Sadly, there is still a huge stigma attached to psychics.
 I have been ridiculed on many occasions when I revealed what I did for a living and was often treated as a joke act when I worked at private events.
 My frustration inspired me to investigate the parallels between therapy and spiritual practices in an academic setting so I embarked on my second graduation.
 My dissertation validated what I already knew: psychics and therapists facilitate the same process: self discovery, renewed sense of purpose, direction and personal empowerment.
 I started to integrate my skills in my practice, using a robust ethical framework which gave me respectability as a psychic as well as a psychotherapist.

 As my reputation grew, invitations to travel abroad followed, culminating with a trip to India to attend the prestigious Women Economic Forum 2017.
 To my utter surprise, my lecture on Building Bridges between Psychotherapy and Spirituality was qualified as Award Winning.
-As I got the stage to receive my prize, I had a flashback and saw a child dressed as a gypsy sitting behind a cardboard box, blinking and smiling at me.
-It was an unforgettable experience.
+It was a beautiful moment, to finally receive the acknowledgement and recognition for my efforts in both fields.

 My 40s have brought me unexpected surprises.
 I’m proud of my achievements but wise enough not to be deluded about my talents.
 I am not a guru who will miraculously change people’s lives.
 I keep vanity at bay and focus on my passion.
 The rest comes naturally.

 When I’m not working, I can be found lazing about at my home in Hampton, with my books, a warm cup of tea with my cat Ruby snoozing nearby.
 Until the next trip comes, when I pack my suitcase, prepare my cards, take a deep breath and off I go, ready for a new adventure…